yamesjamess/p1-project/README.md

 ### Imagery

-*   The hero image was chosen because it features the owner of the business, Jose, standing in a room that he renovated, showcasing his expertise in interior design.
-The colours and patterns used in the room are also prominent features in the image, which helps to highlight Jose's unique style and artistic flair.
+*   The hero image was chosen because it features the owner of the business, José, standing in a room that he renovated, showcasing his expertise in interior design.
+The colours and patterns used in the room are also prominent features in the image, which helps to highlight e's unique style and artistic flair.
 The fact that the image is eye-catching and fun further help draw the user's attention to the page and would help develop an emotional attachment to the business.

 ### Colour Scheme